-Long Term: Providing covered bicycle racks and space for scooters within a fenced, locked area works well for both students and teachers at smaller campuses or at multiple entry points for larger campuses.
-Compounds at grade schools and junior high schools should be locked during the school day by a janitor or other staff person.
-Depending on the number of bicycles, separate areas may be needed for students and teachers.
-Where the risk of theft is particularly high, the compound should be watched by an attendant. consider designing bike compounds to accommodate flow of students, for example, by providing entry and exit doors on opposite sides of the compound.
-Provide extra space between racks in school compounds to accommodate large volumes of students during commute times.
-Dormitories should provide long-term parking for all residents.
+Class 1-Providing covered bicycle racks within a fenced locked area works well for both students and teachers at smaller campuses.
+These compounds at grade schools and junior high schools are typically locked during the school day by the janitor or other staff person.
+Depending on the number of bicycles, separate areas maybe needed for students and teachers.
+Where the risk of theft is particularly high, such as community colleges with large numbers of expensive bicycles, the compound should be watched by an attendant, as is the procedure at CSU Sacramento.
+Dormitories should provide Class 1 parking for all residents.

-Short Term: Racks holding four to eight bicycles should be provided within view of the school office for visitors or those staying only a few hours or less.
-At least one U-rack space should be provided near the entrances of auditoriums, libraries, and other campus buildings that host meetings for outside visitors.
+Class 2-Racks holding four to eight bicycles should be provided within view of the school office for visitors or those staying only a few hours or less.
 These racks would also be available for students who are late and are locked out of the compound.
-At colleges, racks should be provided at the main entrances to all classrooms, lecture halls, student centers, libraries, athletic centers, and dining halls.
+At colleges, racks should be provided at the main entrances to all classrooms, lecture halls, libraries and cafeterias.